ATrefzer/Insight/README.md

 Code age analysis shows you where your codebase is stable and does not change anymore.

-Fragmentation is a metric that goes up when many developers change the same file.
-The idea behind this analysis is that when too many people contribute to a file, you end up with a file nobody feels responsible for.
-At least that is my experience.
+Fragmentation is a metric that increases when many developers contribute to the same file.
+This analysis can give you some insight into where more communication is needed or how the work of different teams overlaps.
+In my personal opinion, no one feels responsible for code with too many contributors and there is a much greater tendency to simply work around problems.

 # How to build